xC0dex/APIWeaver/README.md

 ## Roadmap

+- Useful transformers for OpenAPI documents and operations.
+Like, e.g, For Security schemes.
 - Support for more OpenAPI UIs
-- Useful transformers for OpenAPI documents and OpenAPI operations
 - If I have enough time: API client generation based on the generated OpenAPI document

 ## Work in progress